Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/requirements/use-case-descriptions.md

-### Use Case 5 - Creating a Classrooms Account
+### Use Case 5 - Creating an Account
-A user would like to create a Classrooms account for their BlastPad.
+A user would like to create an account at home for their BlastPad.

 1. The user turns on the BlastPad and attaches their keyboard and mouse.
-2. The user selects the “Account” button on the main menu of the home screen, which presents a choice between Login and Create Account.
+2. The user selects the "Settings" button on the main menu of the home screen.
+3. The user selects the "Account" category in the settings screen.
+4. The BlastPad prompts the user to either Login or Sign Up.
-3. The user selects “Create Account” and enters a username and password.
+5. The user selects “Sign Up” and is prompted to enter a username and password.
-4. After entering the username and password, the user confirms their password by re-entering it.
+6. After entering the username and password, the user confirms their password by re-entering it.
+7. The user clicks a button to submit the signup form.
-5. The BlastPad displays a success message and returns the user to the home screen.
+8. The BlastPad displays a success message.

 ```mermaid
 ---